microsoft/pbiworkshops/Day After Dashboard in a Day/DataVisualization.md

 # Data Visualization

-✏️ Lab scenario
 ---

-For this portion of the lab, we've been tasked with creating a Power BI report to unlock new insights for our users.
-The interactivity of our report should be both **functional** and **fast** to ensure a pleasant viewing experience for our users, while adhering to the professional look and brand standards of our company.
+For this portion of the lab, our task is to create a Power BI report that unlocks new insights for our users.
+The interactivity of our report should be both functional and fast to ensure a pleasant viewing experience, while also adhering to the professional look and brand standards of our company.

-# Report design
+## Report design

-The content throughout this lab utilizes the proven design processes created by leading report design experts.
-These processes encompasses the phases of understanding the report users and their requirements, exploring pleasing report designs, and developing reports all the way into production.
+Throughout this lab, we will utilize proven design processes created by leading report design experts.
+These processes encompass understanding the report users and their requirements, exploring aesthetically pleasing report designs, and developing reports all the way into production.

 Learn more about [Designing effective Power BI reports](https://docs.microsoft.com/users/heyrob/collections/o4dhk4z8xpr8q) by visiting Microsoft Learn

-## Enable preview features
+### (Optional) Enable preview features

+1. Start by launching Power BI Desktop.

 1. Select the **Settings** icon in the bottom right corner of Power BI Desktop.